 Work contracted out and other expenses decreased by EUR 57 million, or 1.3%, to EUR 4,503 million in the year ended 31 December 2011 from EUR 4,560 million in the year ended 31 December 2010.
-This decrease was due primarily to lower access and interconnection costs and dealer fees at Consumer Mobile for handset costs (which were EUR 105 million lower in 2011), lower mobile and fixed access and interconnection costs in the Business segment (which were EUR 34 million lower in 2011), both of which resulted in lower access and interconnection costs at NetCo (which were EUR 53 million lower in 2011).
+This decrease was due primarily to lower traffic costs and dealer fees at Consumer Mobile for handset costs (which were EUR 105 million lower in 2011), lower mobile and fixed traffic costs in the Business segment (which were EUR 34 million lower in 2011), both of which resulted in lower traffic expenses at NetCo (which were EUR 53 million lower in 2011).
 IT costs also declined EUR 10 million along with a further EUR 10 million decline in network organization expenses in 2011.
-Partly offsetting the above decreases were increased access and interconnection costs within iBasis of EUR 106 million and within Mobile International of EUR 33 million, as well as higher FttH activation costs within Consumer Residential of EUR 16 million.
+Partly offsetting the above decreases were increased traffic costs within iBasis of EUR 106 million and within Mobile International of EUR 33 million, as well as higher FttH activation costs within Consumer Residential of EUR 16 million.